sevana-ou/rtphone/README.txt

 ## License

-Our source code is licensed under the MIT license.
+Our source code is licensed under the MPL license.
 Naturally, any third-party components we use are subject to their respective licenses.